depben/PT7C4339-RTC/README.md

 - **Device Reset**
   - `reset()`: Restores all registers to their default power-on values.

+## Limitations
+This library uses 24-hour format for time representation and works from 1900/1/1 to 2099/12/31.

 ## To Do
 - Implement alarm functionality

-## Limitations
-This library uses 24-hour format for time representation and works from 1900/1/1 to 2099/12/31.

 ## Installation

-1. Download the library with Arduino Library Manager, download from the [PlatformIO Registry](https://registry.platformio.org/libraries/depben/PT7C4339-RTC), or clone the repository:
+1. Download the library with the Arduino Library Manager, from the [PlatformIO Registry](https://registry.platformio.org/libraries/depben/PT7C4339-RTC/), or clone the repository:
    ```bash
    git clone https://github.com/depben/PT7C4339-RTC.git
    ```